-Parents are encouraged to share any concerns they have about the quality and impact of SEN provision for their child at the earliest possible opportunity.
-In the first instance parents should speak to the class teacher with further discussions with the SENCO and other senior leaders as required.
+Parents are encouraged to share any concerns they have about the quality and impact of SEND provision for their child at the earliest possible opportunity.
+In the first instance parents should speak to the class teacher with further discussions with the SENDCo and other senior leaders as required.

-Parents will be encouraged to seek advice and support from the local parent SEN Information Advice Service (SENDIAS) and Mediation services.
+Parents will be encouraged to seek advice and support from the local parent SEND Information Advice Service (SENDIAS) and Mediation services.
 This is an independent, impartial and confidential service.

-The school can also make arrangements for parents to discuss concerns with other key professionals such as the educational psychologist.
+The school can also make arrangements for parents to discuss concerns with other key professionals such as an educational psychologist or Speech and Language Therapist.